Retirement Spending Smile or Lumpy Expenses?

 Above, you can see the inflation-adjusted spending as a continuous dark blue line.
 This means you take out the same inflation-adjusted amount over 30 years.
 It is an example of how you would plan future spending using, for example, the 4% rule.

 However, real spending decreases for the first 15-20 years of retirement and increases rapidly in the last five years before death.
-Note that the spending smile does not exceed the inflation-adjusted amount until the last year or two of life.
+The spending smile does not exceed the inflation-adjusted amount until the last year or two of life.

 Digging a little deeper, the Smile depends on the resources available for retirement.